Jorge Piedra

-Jorge Moises Piedra (born April 17, 1979) is a former Major League Baseball outfielder.
+Jorge Moises Piedra (born April 17, 1979) is a former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Colorado Rockies from 2004 to 2006.

+Career

 On April 11, 2005, Piedra became the second baseball player after Alex Sanchez to be suspended for testing positive for illegal performance-enhancing drugs under Major League Baseball's new drug policy.
-He was suspended for 10 days without pay as MLB's policy dictated for a first offense until November 2005.
+He was suspended for 10 days without pay, as MLB's policy dictated for a first offense until November 2005.
 First offenses since that time now result in 80-game suspensions.

 He signed a minor league contract with the Oakland Athletics on June 12, 2007.

 On January 4, 2008, Piedra signed a minor league contract with the Florida Marlins with an invitation to spring training.
-He was released on March 9, 2008.
+He was released on March 9.